nusrobomaster/AVALON_FW/README.md

 ## Documentation

 This project is documented using **Doxygen**.
-You can generate and view the documentation locally, or access it online via the [GitHub Pages site](https://nusrobomaster.github.io/AVALON_FW/).
+You can generate and view the documentation locally, or access it online via our [GitHub Pages site](https://nusrobomaster.github.io/Avalon_FW/).

 ## License